MayuriSutar12/Scalar_Excel_Adin/README.md

 ## Prerequisites
 ### Setting Up Kubernetes (EKS) for the ScalarDB Cluster
-- Ensure you have an AWS account with necessary permissions to create EKS clusters.

 ### EC2 for Frontend Deployment
-- Prepare an EC2 instance for hosting your React application.

 ### AWS Route 53 for Domain Setup and Record Creation
-- Set up a domain in AWS Route 53 to point to your EC2 instance.